 Frequently asked questions

-Q. Why do I need a MyServiceNSW Account to vote?
+Q. Why do I need a MyServiceNSW Account and Medicare card to vote?

 Q. Why do I need to provide my home address in the voting form?

-A. As you can only vote for projects in your electorate, your home address will be used to let you see the list of projects that have been submitted for your area for you to vote from.
+A. As you can only vote for projects in your electorate, your home address will be used to let you see the list of projects have been submitted for your area for you to vote from.

 Q. Can I vote for a project outside my electorate?

-A. No. My Community Project is all about letting local communities decide on the projects that will benefit them.
+A. No. My Community Project is all about letting local communities decide on the projects that will benefit their own community.
 All eligible voters have a chance to vote for projects in the community they live in and funding is divided evenly across all electorates.